Don't buy. Rescue!

 Are there fees associated with adoption?

-Our standard adoption fee ranges from $90 (cats) to $150 (dogs), which covers all possible medical treatment including shots, spay/neuter and worm/flea treatments.
+Our standard adoption fee is $95 for cats and kittens, $150 for adult dogs and $200 for puppies under 1 year of age.
+This fee covers all possible medical treatment including shots, spay/neuter, microchipping and worm/flea treatments.
 As a non-profit organization, we do not receive any money from the state or other government organizations.
 We rely on donations and adoption fees to cover the costs of food and medical needs of our animals.

 100% of the adoption fee goes to cover the expenses incurred by the animal.